WilliamHarding420/comp3000_william-harding/README.md

  - domain.rsa
  - websitecert.pfx

 Once those are in the cert folder, running the compose file again should launch the solution without error.

+There is currently one user account with the credentials:
+Username: admin
+Password: admin

+(There is another account but that account is utilized for publishing streams to the MediaMTX server)

 # Tools / Libraries Used
 [MediaMTX](https://github.com/bluenviron/mediamtx) is utilized to provide streaming content for CCTV camera feeds, allowing a number of protocol inputs and outputs.